 So how do you get more awesome and less awful from the media sales team?

 Well, first, when you meet them, remember what your role is for them.
 You’re their customer, and that matters.
 That matters a lot.
 But beyond that, you’re also there to represent your customers to them.
 This dual role can be tricky, so let’s look at each in turn.

 Represent your customers to them

-It’s common to also include customer profiles to flesh out this description.
 Tell the media sales team who you want to see your advertising and challenge them to find those audiences for you.

 They can also plan media against attitudinal variables.
 Companies like Kantar, who run the Target Group Index (TGI) panel and Roy Morgan work with media owners to match data on media consumption with insights from household panels.
 This can help you find the best media for specific attitudes or lifestyles.

 Your role as the customer for the media sales team